Five Steps to Address Climate Change and to Increase the Resilience of the Most Vulnerable

-CARE’s recommendations for COP23
+CARE’s Recommendations for COP23

 Today, climate change already causes harm, loss and damage, notably amongst the poorest and most vulnerable people and nations on this planet who have contributed the least to the causes of the problem.
 Fiji, the COP23 presiding country, and many other Pacific islands and vulnerable countries stand out as key examples for today’s harsh climate reality, as well for active solutions promoted to tackle climate change.
-Increasing resilience and tackling the causes and consequences of climate change is at the heart of CARE’s mission and is essential to achieve the Sustainable Development Goals (SDGs) and the Sendai Framework, in particular on gender equality and the eradication of poverty.

 Supporting the most vulnerable people in CARE’s view means, however, not to regard them as victims, but as key agents of change who can develop, innovate and share solutions appropriate to their specific circumstances.
 Governments, businesses, civil society and other relevant stakeholders need to ramp up action to ensure the world rapidly shifts to zero emission and climate-resilient development pathways in order to achieve the agreed goals of the Paris Agreement (PA).
 Increasing the resilience of the poorest and most vulnerable, many of whom are women and girls, and cutting emissions to limit the rate of climate change are two sides of the same coin: